rtillery/fmtster/README.md

 values, as well as exceptional choices like grouping short or empty arrays on one line or placing single entry JSON objects on a single line, etc.<br>
 <br>
-`fmtster::JSONStyle` is the structure which provides these options. *(Currently, only the kind of tab (hard or space) and number of tab characters is configurable.)*
+`fmtster::JSONStyle` is the structure which provides these options for JSON.
+*(Currently, only the kind of tab (hard or space) and number of tab characters are configurable.)*
 <br>

 ---